ndrwmlnk/MineRL/README.md

 This repository contains scripts to run trained ppo and rainbow agents.

-The [models](https://github.com/ndrwmlnk/MineRL/tree/master/models) directory containts the trained models for the two different agents.
+The [models](https://github.com/ndrwmlnk/MineRL/tree/master/models) directory contains the trained models for the two different agents.
 By running `test_ppo.py` and `test_rainbow.py` you can test the two agents respectively.

 ## Rainbow agent